“Teaching children to read is a fundamental moral obligation of the society.”

 ”We have a heck of a lot of newly qualified, EY teachers arriving in school with zero knowledge of how to teach reading and writing.”

-In January 2020, a Primary Initial Teacher Education (ITE) provider account tweeted the following view on the use of phonics for decoding:
+In January 2020, a Primary Initial Teacher Education provider account posted on Twitter/X the following view on the use of phonics for decoding:

 ”It has limited utility in a language that is as phonetically irregular as English, hence sometimes it works but not often enough to be a preferred method”.